 Course options and pricing current as of date of publication.

-Evaluation of the Princeton Review ACT Curriculum and Prep Materials
+Evaluation of the Princeton Review ACT Prep Materials

 Princeton Review offers one of the most robust course plans in ACT prep.
 From the moment you log in to your online account, which will act as your home base for your studies, you are greeted with a boatload of prep work to be completed.
 In total, you must finish roughly 40 study units to complete all course materials.